-The following information must be on file before registering for RAD 266, RAD 285, or RAD 265.
+The following information must be on file before registering for the first semester of the program and by the scheduled deadline.

-- 1. Obtain current student liability insurance. (\$10.00 a semester paid to the business office.) - Complete Health Questionaire and Essential Functions Form evidencing a state of physical and mental health such that the student is able to complete all program requirements without presenting undue risk/harm to the student or other persons. - 3.
+- 1. Complete Health Questionaire and Essential Functions Form evidencing a state of physical and mental health such that the student is able to complete all program requirements without presenting undue risk/harm to the student or other persons. - 2.
 Be acceptable by clinical agencies for clinical experiences.
-Students are subject to criminal background checks and random drug testing by an approved agency of the college in order to be eligible for clinical rotations. - 4.
-Submit verification of current CPR certification at the American Heart Association BLS-C level - 5.
-Proof of the first of three vaccinations for Hepatitis B or sign a waiver.
-(The second vaccination must be taken one month after the first vaccination and the third is due six months after the first vaccination.) - 6.
-Proof of annual TB skin testing and current immunizations.
+Students are subject to criminal background checks and random drug testing by an approved agency of the college in order to be eligible for clinical rotations. - 3.
+Submit verification of current CPR certification at the American Heart Association BLS-C Healthcare Provider level. - 4.
+Documentation of Health requirements as required by clinical agencies submitted by scheduled deadline.